mercadopago/sdk-react/README.md

 ## Secure Fields

-Secure Fields are input components that allow you to collect credit and debit card information safely.
+Secure Fields are input components that allow you to collect credit and debit card information safely, and allow you to get the PCI SAQ A certification.
 The Secure Fields module also provides a method to get the card token safely without the need to store the card data.

 ### createCardToken